ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

                         Context ID = 4
                         UDP Payload = Encapsulated UDP Payload

-/* Request packets without a corresponding compressed Context */ /* to be dropped by closing the uncompressed Context */
+// Request packets without a corresponding compressed Context
+// to be dropped by closing the uncompressed Context.

  CAPSULE                       -------->
    Type = COMPRESSION_CLOSE
    Context ID = 2

-/* Context ID 4 = 203.0.113.11:4321 traffic is accepted, */
+// Context ID 4 = 203.0.113.11:4321 traffic is accepted,
-/* And the rest is dropped at the proxy */
+// and other traffic is dropped at the proxy.
 ~~~

 # Comparison with CONNECT-IP